Summer 2019 Internship Opportunities

 - You maintain a team-oriented approach and thrive in entrepreneurial, dynamic environments.
 You’re comfortable taking on new tasks or projects with little direction and adjusting course quickly in response to feedback.

 - You have high standards for accuracy, quality, and integrity.

 - You respond to new ideas, projects, and tasks with enthusiasm and a sense of possibility.

 The internship lasts eight weeks.
-The firm start date is June 18thand the last day is August 10th.
+The firm start date is June 17th, and the last day is August 9th.
 There is a possibility for extension for those seeking a longer experience.

 EC offers competitive compensation for this role – please inquire for more information.
 Lunch is provided.

-Undergraduate college students are invited to send a resume and a short (<250 words) note about your interest in the role to email@example.com.
-You are welcome to apply for up to two positions.
+Undergraduate college students and others on a learning journey are invited to send a resume and a short (<250 words) note about your interest in the role to firstname.lastname@example.org.
+You are welcome to apply for up to two positions – please submit two separate emails and be sure to denote your preference in your note.
 In your application email, please use “EC Internship Application” as the beginning of your subject line.
-Then, please list the team* to which you are applying.
+Then, please list the team to which you are applying.
 For example: “EC Internship Application – Marketing and Communications.”
-If you are applying to two teams, please submit two separate emails and be sure to denote your preference in the note.
+For Elemental internship applicants, please be sure to list your desired location.

 In order to keep the process fair for all applicants, we are unable to have informational conversations or meetings in advance of reviewing applications.
-Applications are considered on a rolling basis until March 25, 2018.
-Applicants will be informed whether or not they are continuing in the selection process by April 23, 2018; inquiries about application status will not be answered in advance of this date.
+Applications are considered on a rolling basis until January 1, 2019.
+Final decisions will be made by February 1, 2019.
+Due to the volume of applications we receive, we will not be able to answer inquiries about application status in advance of this date.